-(I) Financial liabilities at fair value through profit or loss performance is evaluated on a fair value.
+Financial liabilities are classified as at fair value through profit or loss when the financial liability is irrevocably designated at fair value to eliminate or reduce an accounting mismatch or when the financial liability (or group of liabilities) is managed and performance is evaluated on a fair value.
 Derivative instruments are subsequently measured at fair value, with any gains or losses arising on re-measurement recognised in other comprehensive income or through profit or loss if the requirements for hedge accounting is not met.